carlomilanesi/measures-rs/docs/Tutorial.md

 ```

 Now we need to define the units of measurement we want to use.
-For simplicity, let's import a large collection of definition of units of measurement.
+For simplicity, let's import a large collection of definitions of units of measurement.

-To di that, open the Web page https://github.com/carlomilanesi/measures-rs/blob/main/examples/units/mod.rs.
+To do that, open the Web page https://github.com/carlomilanesi/measures-rs/blob/main/examples/units/mod.rs.
 Copy all its contents into the clipboard.
 Create a file named `src/units.rs`, and paste the copied contents into it.
 Save it.

 ## Creating a measure variable